maxtuzz/iAM/README.md

 ```
 iam format
 ```
 This will iterate through session list and reformat identifiers so that there are no inconsistencies.

-Note: format feature not yet implemented.
+Once 'remove' command is implemented, this will run automatically to reindex identifiers.